-Thrombotic thrombocytopenic purpura (TTP) is a thrombotic microangiopathy, a condition in which microthrombi, consisting primarily of platelets, form and occlude the microvasculature (i.e. the arterioles and capillaries).
+Thrombotic thrombocytopenic purpura (TTP) is a thrombotic microangiopathy, a condition in which microthrombi, consisting primarily of platelets, form and occlude the microvasculature (i.e., the arterioles and capillaries).
 The other main thrombotic microangiopathy is hemolytic uremic syndrome (HUS).
 TTP occurs primarily in adults and is typically due to acquired autoantibodies against a proteolytic enzyme that cleaves von Willebrand factor (vWF).
-It is a clinical diagnosis based on a pentad of findings: fever, neurological abnormalities, thrombocytopenia, microangiopathic hemolytic anemia, and impaired renal function) is seen in a minority of patients.
+It is a clinical diagnosis based on the following pentad of findings: fever, neurological abnormalities, thrombocytopenia, microangiopathic hemolytic anemia, and impaired renal function) is seen in a minority of patients.
 TTP is a hematologic emergency.
 If TTP is strongly suspected and initial laboratory tests support the diagnosis, treatment should begin immediately, as the condition may be fatal if left untreated.
 First-line treatment is plasma exchange therapy.

-- Primarily adult patients (median age at diagnosis: ∼ 40 years)
+- Primarily adult individuals (median age at diagnosis: ∼ 40 years)

 Epidemiological data refers to the US, unless otherwise specified.